Ali-Amin29/AssignTaskForProject/README.md

 in beginning
 <br>
-you will find no tasks in your application afer first registration can assign task for yourself
+you will find no Customer in your application afer first registration can assign Customer for yourself